plone/plone.restapi/docs/source/vocabularies.rst

 .. literalinclude:: ../../src/plone/restapi/tests/http-examples/vocabularies_get.resp
    :language: http

 By default, the vocabularies are batched.
-However, you can pass a ``not_batched`` parameter to force the endpoint to return all the terms.
+However, you can pass ``b_size=-1`` parameter to force the endpoint to return all the terms, not batched response.

 Filter Vocabularies
 ^^^^^^^^^^^^^^^^^^^